How to Care for and Grow Your Monstera Deliciosa

 If your Monstera looks droopy or the leaves are wilting, this could be one of two things — overwatering, or under-watering!
 Easy, right?
 Check the soil (always check the soil!).
 If it’s bone dry, follow the instructions above to give it a good shower.
 If it’s moist, you most likely overwatered it and should wait until it’s dried out before watering again.
 During this time, make sure it’s getting enough light (bright indirect is ideal) so that it can dry out properly.
 A little extra airflow never hurt either!

-No splits on the leaves
+No holes on the leaves

 How to maintain a beautiful and healthy Monstera Deliciosa